tanerizawa/persona/CHAT_INTELLIGENCE_INTEGRATION.md

 - Clean separation of concerns

 ## Conclusion
-The Persona AI Assistant now provides truly intelligent, personality-aware conversations with robust crisis detection capabilities.
+The Persona Assistant now provides truly intelligent, personality-aware conversations with robust crisis detection capabilities.
 The integration is complete, tested, and production-ready.